Hakata Tonkotsu Ramens: Anime

 An anime television series adaptation by Satelight aired from January 12 to March 30, 2018, as part of Dengeki's 25th anniversary.
 The opening theme is "Stray" (ストレイ, Sutorei), performed by Kishida Kyoudan & The Akeboshi Rockets, while the ending theme is "Dirty Bullet" performed by the jazz band TRI4TH.
 Crunchyroll simulcasted the series, while Funimation produced an English dub.

+On June 18, 2020, the show was aired via Animax Asia on July 1.
+The show is streamed throughout India under Muse India.

+The show receive a release in Japan via Blu-Ray and DVD with Volume 1 released on April 27, 2018.
+Volume 2 was released on May 30, 2018.
+Volume 3 was released on July 11, 2018.
+Funimation released the entire series on Blu-Ray and DVD on March 5, 2019.

 Stage play

 A stage play adaptation premiered from July 13 to July 21, 2019.